 Travelers are advised to avoid border areas near Iraq, Afghanistan, and Pakistan, including Sistan and Balochistan province and regions east of Bam in Kerman province, due to the risk of violent unrest and cross-border clashes.
-Avoid lingering near military checkpoints and report suspicious activity.
 For extended travel between cities, hiring a reputable local guide is recommended.